tsand1602/Course_Registration/README.md

-# Course Registration System
+# Course Registration System (Python + MySQL)

-A simple C++ console application to manage a university course registration process, including student enrollment, course management, prerequisite checking, time slot clash detection, waitlisting, and more.
+A Python console application to manage a university course registration process, including student enrollment, course management, prerequisite checking, time slot clash detection, waitlisting, and more.
+Data is stored persistently using a MySQL database.

 ## Features